 Yes it's expensive but it covers enough skiing for a month, let alone a week.
-It covers all the Chamonix Valley (Les Grands Montets including the top lift, Le Tour, l'Aiguille di Midi, Flegere, Brevent, les Houches); plus Verbier, Nendaz and the rest of the 4 Vallees in Switzerland 9at least a 50% discount on day passes); plus Courmayeur in Italy on the other side of the Mont Blanc tunnel; plus the Evasion Mont Blanc Resorts including St Gervais and Megeve (this may require a small supplement/ extension - conditions change at short notice).
-There are also some important fringe benefits such as free use of the Mont Blanc tunnel (in a car only) or a free ride on the rather limited Chamonix-Courmayeur bus service and the more frequent Chamonix-les Houches bus service, and some less important benefits like discounted cinema tickets.
+It covers all the Chamonix Valley (Les Grands Montets including the top lift if it is open, Le Tour, l'Aiguille du Midi, Flegere, Brevent, les Houches); plus Verbier, Nendaz and the rest of the 4 Vallees in Switzerland (at least a 50% discount on day passes); plus Courmayeur in Italy on the other side of the Mont Blanc tunnel; plus the Evasion Mont Blanc Resorts including St Gervais and Megeve (this may require a small supplement/ extension - conditions change at short notice).
+There are also some important fringe benefits such as free use of the Mont Blanc tunnel (in a car only), or a free ride on the rather limited Chamonix-Courmayeur bus service and the more frequent Chamonix-les Houches bus service, and on the trains between Vallorcine, Argentiere and Chamonix, and even discounted cinema tickets.
 For details and online purchases see: www.montblancnaturalresort.com/en/montblanc-unlimited .

 Chamonix Le Pass